 3. Are There Any Health Negatives With Marijuana?

 While it is pretty much impossible to overdose on marijuana alone, and addiction rates are low, this does not necessarily mean that there aren’t any negatives with marijuana use.
 For some, using certain strains can make them feel dizzy, paranoid, cough excessively, cause headaches, dry out the mouth and eyes, further dehydration, cause confusion, headaches, disorientation and nausea, increase anxiety, cause disorientation, increase heart rate and affect blood pressure.

 Other issues include irritation of the lungs and throat via smoke, mental health concerns such as schizophrenia, and the possibility that you are inhaling spores and moulds that you ought not to be.
 Now, though there’s no evidence that inhaling marijuana smoke causes cancer, it makes sense intuitively, as combustion of any plant matter is likely to produce tar.

 Also, while marijuana can possibly increase the likelihood of a mental condition being expressed, it is perhaps best considered a factor rather than a cause.
 Plus, many people report marijuana having a beneficial effect on their mental health, and there is even research being undertaken at the moment for the cannabinoid cannabinol (CBN) for the treatment of schizophrenia.
 This shows that the idea of marijuana being a cause of mental health issues is far too simplistic.

 Often times, the answer to a question can bring up other questions.
 I have no doubt that this blog post will do the same.
-Feel free to ask away in the comments below, or in the Ask Frank section of the forum, and I shall endeavour to answer.
+Feel free to ask away in the comments below and I shall endeavour to answer.